SWEET (Student Wellness Education and Empowerment Team)

 - Must be comfortable discussing these issues openly with peers

 - Comfortable speaking in front of a group

 - Willingness to work within the framework and policies of Wentworth and Health Promotion and Education.

 - An attitude that will promote healthy lifestyle choices for self and others

 - Ability to think creatively and innovatively

-- To work with the SWEET peer educators and the Coordinator of Wellness Education to assess the wellness needs of the campus and devise relevant programmatic goals for the semester
+- To work with the SWEET peer educators and the Coordinator of Health Promotion and Education to assess the wellness needs of the campus and devise relevant programmatic goals for the semester

 - Use the SWEET programming framework to collaborate with fellow peer educators to design and implement wellness programming throughout each semester.

 - Depending on the needs of the group and of the campus, these programs may include hall programs, national awareness days (World AIDS Day, Alcohol Awareness Week, etc.) holiday-themed programs (Halloween, Valentine’s Day), blood drives, and other WIT events (COF Wellness Fair, Activities Fair, etc.)

 - Each SWEET peer will need to take the lead/co-lead on at least 1 program per semester